 - What is a travel day?

 A travel day is a 24 hour period within which you can travel on trains with your Eurail pass.
 It lasts from 12:00 a.m. (midnight) to 11:59 p.m. on the same calendar day.
-On each travel day you have access to the train networks where your Eurail pass is valid.Read more
+On each travel day, you have access to the train networks where your Eurail pass is valid.Read more

 - What does 10 or 15 days within 2 months mean?

 A pass with a validity of 10 or 15 days within 2 months means that you're free to choose any 10 or 15 travel days within the overall validity period of 2 months.
 These travel days are flexible, so you can decide on the go when you use them.
 Choose the pass with the number of travel days that best fits your travel plans.